awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

  You can use the AWS console, AWS CLI, or the Amazon RDS API to manage your DB instance and its relationship with your domain, such as moving the DB instance into, out of, or between domains\.

  For example, using the Amazon RDS API, you can do the following:
-+  To re\-attempt a domain join for a failed membership, use the *ModifyDBInstance* API action and specify the current membership's directory ID\.
++  To re\-attempt a domain join for a failed membership, use the *ModifyDBInstance* API operation and specify the current membership's directory ID\.
-+  To update the IAM role name for membership, use the *ModifyDBInstance* API action and specify the current membership's directory ID and the new IAM role\.
++  To update the IAM role name for membership, use the *ModifyDBInstance* API operation and specify the current membership's directory ID and the new IAM role\.
-+  To remove a DB instance from a domain, use the *ModifyDBInstance* API action and specify 'none' as the domain parameter\.
++  To remove a DB instance from a domain, use the *ModifyDBInstance* API operation and specify 'none' as the domain parameter\.
-+  To move a DB instance from one domain to another, use the *ModifyDBInstance* API action and specify the domain identifier of the new domain as the domain parameter\.
++  To move a DB instance from one domain to another, use the *ModifyDBInstance* API operation and specify the domain identifier of the new domain as the domain parameter\.
-+  To list membership for each DB instance, use the *DescribeDBInstances* API action\.
++  To list membership for each DB instance, use the *DescribeDBInstances* API operation\.

 ### Understanding Domain Membership<a name="USER_SQLServerWinAuth.Understanding"></a>